 Quinoa (pronounced: keen-wah) is a grain crop primarily known for it’s edible seeds.
 So, one might wonder, what is the Quinoa Hindi name in India or what is Quinoa called in India?
-Although, the scientific name of Quinoa is “Chenopodium quinoa”, in India it is sometimes called as “bathua” (Scientific name: “Chenopodium album”) because it is very similar to the crop but it is not exactly the same.
-It’s not so popular in India but otherwise famous throughout the world.
-It is listed as a “superfood” and is a much healthier substitute to rice.
+Although, the scientific name of Quinoa is “Chenopodium quinoa”, in India it is sometimes called as “bathua” (Scientific name: “Chenopodium album”) because it is very similar to the crop family but it is not exactly the same and there are various differences between the two (for Quinoa vs Bathua, read below).

 “Mother of all grains” or quinoa was first domesticated by the Andean people around 4,000 years ago and has always been a part of the staple diet of the Andean culture.
 Initially, this crop was considered sacred to the Inca people but as time has passed, it’s popularity has spread to places such as Japan, China, Europe, Australia, the United States and Canada for it’s nutritional value and health benefits and not for it’s sacrosanct value.

 Many people are searching for “Quinoa Hindi Name in India” and there are many answers available on the internet.
 However, there is no official name for Quinoa in India.
 It is commonly referred to as “Superfood” but with enough marketing around the grain in India and its well known benefits, it has become popular by its native name which is “Quinoa”.

 There are over 120 different types of quinoa, but the most commonly cultivated varieties are:

 - White Quinoa – This is the most common variety of quinoa with a mild, nutty flavor and a slightly crunchy texture.
 It is perfect for salads, soups, and side dishes.